How to Get Monetized on YouTube

 3. You have hardcore fans who are vocal in the live chat section (where Super Chats are donated).

-In fact, that's how Travis McPherson, customer success manager at vidIQ, made $200 on a live stream that only had 150 viewers.
+For example, Travis McPherson, vidIQ’s customer success manager, once earned $200 from a live stream with just a modest audience that only had 150 viewers.

 • Additionally, YouTube's Super Thanks feature allows viewers to buy digital goods like stickers to show appreciation for your content.
 Promoting this feature in your videos can encourage more use of Super Thanks.